 Dan Mara, an award-winning administrator and a hall-of-fame coach, is in his 12th year as Commissioner of the Central Atlantic Collegiate Conference.
 Mara arrived at the CACC Office in 2006 after 11 years as the Associate Vice President for Athletics and Fitness at CACC-member Post University.

-In 2016, Mara was recognized by the Eastern College Athletic Association (ECAC) as the Conference Commissioner of the Year.
+In 2016, Mara was recognized by the Eastern College Athletic Conference (ECAC) as the Conference Commissioner of the Year.
 He was also honored with selection to the 2016 Irish Education 100.
 The honor identified Mara as one of the 100 most influencial educators of Irish heritage in the United States.

 During his tenure at the CACC, the conference has grown from 12 members to the current 14 members.
 The CACC trails only the Northeast-10, Rocky Mountain Athletic Conference, Northern Sun Intercollegiate Conference, Great Lakes Valley Conference, and the Pennsylvania State Athletic Conference in number of members.